KojoZero/mokuro/README.md

 # Installation

 You need Python 3.6 or newer.
-Please note, that the newest Python release might not be supported due to a PyTorch dependency, which often breaks with new Python releases and needs some time to catch up.
 Refer to [PyTorch website](https://pytorch.org/get-started/locally/) for a list of supported Python versions.

-Some users have reported problems with Python installed from Microsoft Store.
-If you see an error:
-`ImportError: DLL load failed while importing fugashi: The specified module could not be found.`, try installing Python from the [official site](https://www.python.org/downloads).

-If you want to run with GPU, install PyTorch as described [here](https://pytorch.org/get-started/locally/#start-locally), otherwise this step can be skipped.

 To install: